Ornithopter: Hobby

-Hobbyists can build and fly their own ornithopters.
+Hobbyists build and fly their own ornithopters.
 These range from light-weight models powered by rubber bands, to larger models with radio control.

 The rubber-band-powered model can be fairly simple in design and construction.
 Hobbyists compete for the longest flight times with these models.
 An introductory model can be fairly simple in design and construction, but the advanced competition designs are extremely delicate and challenging to build.
 Roy White holds the United States national record for indoor rubber-powered, with his flight time of 21 minutes, 44 seconds.

 Commercial free-flight rubber-band-powered toy ornithopters have long been available.
 The first of these was sold under the name Tim Bird in Paris in 1879.
 Later models were also sold as Tim Bird (made by G de Ruymbeke, France, since 1969).

 Commercial radio-controlled designs stem from Percival Spencer's engine-powered Seagulls, developed circa 1958, and Sean Kinkade's work in the late 1990s to present day.
 The wings are usually driven by an electric motor.
 Many hobbyists enjoy experimenting with their own new wing designs and mechanisms.
 The opportunity to interact with real birds in their own domain also adds great enjoyment to this hobby.
 Birds are often curious and will follow or investigate the model while it is flying.
 In a few cases, RC birds have been attacked by birds of prey, crows, and even cats.
 More recent cheaper models such as the Dragonfly from WowWee have extended the market from dedicated hobbyists to the general toy market.

 Some helpful resources for hobbyists include The Ornithopter Design Manual, book written by Nathan Chronister, and The Ornithopter Zone web site, which includes a large amount of information about building and flying these models.

 Ornithopters were also of interest as the subject of one of the former events in the American nationwide Science Olympiad event list.
 The event ("Flying Bird") entailed building a self-propelled ornithopter to exacting specifications, with points awarded for high flight time and low weight.
 Bonus points were also awarded if the ornithopter happened to look like a real bird.